NicMcPhee/refactor-rustlings-try-from-into/README.md

 Tuples can contain elements of different types, which makes mapping impossible (at least in a strongly typed language like Rust) since we wouldn't know how to type the function we're mapping across the tuple.

+> Note that instead of building everything on top of one of the existing
+> solutions, we could quite reasonably implement a function on `Color`
+> that takes the three `i16` components as separate arguments, and then
+> call that from all three of these `TryFrom` implementations.
+Since the
+> array version provides such a clean solution _and_ allows mapping,
+> I'm happy to just
+> use it instead of creating a new function.

 ### Handle tuples using arrays